 - Cover coughs and sneezes with tissues, and throw the tissues away when done

 - Practice good hand hygiene: Frequently wash your hands with soap and water, scrubbing for 20 seconds before rinsing.
 If soap and water are unavailable, use hand sanitizer that contains at least 60% alcohol.

 - Avoid touching your nose, mouth, and eyes

 - Practice healthy habits: Get plenty of sleep, exercise, and stay hydrated.

 Also, preventive habits for limiting the spread of COVID-19 may help against the flu as well.
 Those include wearing facemasks in public, social distancing, practicing good hand hygiene, and cleaning and sanitizing frequently touched surfaces.

-For more information about the 2020 flu season, visit UPMC.com.
+For more information about the upcoming flu season, visit UPMC.com.